Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal States (Extended Version): Manifold-Intercept Method

 \section{Manifold-Intercept Method}

-Section \ref{sec:CostateSystemBehaviorAnalysis} studies the properties of time optimal control and builds a novel notation system of the time-optimal problem for chain-of-integrators.
-However, it is a daunting task to analyze augmented switching laws for arbitrary given problems $\problem\left(\vx_0,\vx_\f;\vM\right)$.
-Based on conclusions of optimal control reasoned in Section \ref{sec:CostateSystemBehaviorAnalysis}, this section proposed a trajectory planning method for high-order chain-of-integrators systems, named the manifold-intercept method (MIM).
+Section \ref{sec:CostateSystemBehaviorAnalysis} studies the properties of time-optimal control and builds a novel notation system of the time-optimal problem for chain-of-integrators.
+However, it is a daunting task to solve the optimal control for arbitrary given problems $\problem\left(\vx_0,\vx_\f;\vM\right)$, especially when a chattering phenomenon occurs.
+Based on conclusions of optimal control reasoned in Section \ref{sec:CostateSystemBehaviorAnalysis}, this section proposes a trajectory planning method for high-order chain-of-integrators systems, named the manifold-intercept method (MIM).

 It should be pointed out that MIM is an efficient and quasi-optimal method.
-Section \ref{sec:results} will indicate that MIM is near-optimal for 4th or higher-order problems.
+As is pointed out in our related work \cite{wang2024part2}, chattering phenomena exist in 4th order or higher-order problems, which impedes the computation of optimal control.
+Section \ref{sec:results} will indicate that MIM is near-optimal for 4th or higher-order problems, and is able to avoid chattering.
 Furthermore, for 3rd or lower-order problems, MIM achieves time-optimality.
 In this section, the switching law and the optimal-trajectory manifold are corresponding to those induced by MIM.
-Propositions in Section \ref{sec:CostateSystemBehaviorAnalysis} except Conjecture \ref{conjecture:ASL_systembehavior_tangentmarker} still hold true, while theorems in this section might not be true for time optimal control unless emphasized.
+Propositions in Section \ref{sec:CostateSystemBehaviorAnalysis} except for Conjecture \ref{conjecture:ASL_systembehavior_tangentmarker} still hold true, while theorems in this section might not be true for time-optimal control unless emphasized.